DxO PureRAW offers three types of photo processing:

 Verifying and comparing photos

-After processing your photos, and before sharing them (for JPEGs) or continuing making corrections in your favorite image processing software (for linear DNGs), DxO PureRAW offers you the possibility to check the results and easily compare them with your originals.
+After processing your photos, and before proceeding with further corrections with your preferred editing software, DxO PureRAW 3 lets you quickly check the results and compare them with the original files.

 - Filtering photos